Myriad-Dreamin/tinymist/docs/overview.typ

   it.lines.at(0).body.children.slice(0, -2).join()
 }

 This document gives an overview of tinymist service, which provides a single integrated language service for Typst.
-This document doesn't dive in details but doesn't avoid showing code if necessary.
+This document doesn't dive in details unless necessary.

 == Principles